zfogg/ascii-chat/README.md

 - Clone this repo onto a computer with a webcam.
 - Install the dependencies.
 - run `make`.
-- run `./bin/server` in one terminal, and then
+- run `./bin/server -p 9001` in one terminal, and then
 - run `./bin/client -p 9001 -a 127.0.0.1` in another.

 NOTE: run `./bin/server -h` to see options